 It’s worth pointing out that caffeine doesn’t evaporate or disappear.
 It doesn’t matter what you do, it will not just go away.
 The caffeine will always be there and it will still work to some extent.

 If you want to negate most of the general effects of caffeine, then you can only do certain things once you drank the coffee.
 For example, you can drink a lot of water to flush out the caffeine or you can work out.
 Consuming fruits can help too.
-Getting enough sleep and eating a warm meal works well too.
+Getting enough sleep and eating a warm meal work well too.

 What can you use in your Coffee to reduce Caffeine?

 Adding spices to your drink can make coffee even stronger.
-Some of the top spices you can try to include ginger, cardamom, cinnamon, and nutmeg to name a few.
+Some of the top spices you can try include ginger, cardamom, cinnamon, and nutmeg to name a few.
 Coffee and such spices go well together (Check out what you need to know about cinnamon in coffee!).
 Plus, such spices are packed with antioxidants, which offer an array of health benefits.
 However, using such spices will not impact how much caffeine is in your cup!
 Your caffeine intake will be the same.